Struggling to find a dentist and not sure what to do? We have the answers

 We are continuing to record your feedback and queries anonymously on our database to make the local Commissioners aware of the problems with NHS dental care in Hertfordshire.

-NHS England is well aware of the situation, and that some improvements can be made.
+NHS England is well aware of the situation, and believe that some improvements can be made.
 However, only a nationwide alteration of the NHS dental contract (that dentists agree to when they take on NHS patients) will lead to a large-scale change to the availability of NHS dental care.
 The reforms mentioned above are just the beginning.

 The Secretary of the Local Dental Committee wrote a statement that we published on our website at the end of 2021, which included information about problems with the 2006 NHS contract, which still have not changed.